Maxime Deschamps

 Maxime Deschamps (born December 20, 1991) is a Canadian pair skater.
-With his skating partner, Deanna Stellato-Dudek, he is the 2023 Four Continents bronze medalist, 2022 Grand Prix de France champion, 2022 Skate America silver medallist, 2022 CS Nebelhorn Trophy champion, and 2023 Canadian national champion.
+With his skating partner, Deanna Stellato-Dudek, he is the 2024 World champion, the 2024 Four Continents champion, 2023–24 Grand Prix Final bronze medalist, a six-time ISU Grand Prix medalist, a three-time ISU Challenger Series gold medalist, and three-time Canadian national champion (2023–2025).

+He and Stellato-Dudek are also the first pair team to perform an assisted backflip in an ISU competition.

 With Vanessa Grenier and Sydney Kolodziej, he competed at two Four Continents Championships (2016, 2018) and four Grand Prix events.

+Personal life

+Deschamps has attention deficit hyperactivity disorder.
+With respect to its impact on his competitive career, he has said "when I come into competitions, concentration is really easy for me.
+It's mostly at home where it's challenging on a daily basis."

 Career

 Early years

 Deschamps began learning to skate in 1997.
 He placed 6th in novice pairs with Alysson Dugas at the 2010 Canadian Championships, 10th in junior pairs with Catherine Baldé at the 2011 Canadian Championships, and 7th in junior pairs with Naomie Boudreau at the 2013 Canadian Championships.

 Partnership with Grenier

 In 2013, Deschamps teamed up with Vanessa Grenier.
 The two became the 2014 Canadian junior champions.
 Making their Grand Prix debut, they placed 6th at the 2014 Skate America.
 The pair finished 7th at the 2015 Skate Canada International and 8th at the 2016 Four Continents Championships.
 They were coached by Richard Gauthier and Bruno Marcotte in Montreal, Quebec.
 Grenier and Deschamps split up in May 2016.